Research

 Overview

-Geometric Boundary Modeling for Acoustic Wave Simulation
+Geometric Boundary Modeling for Wave Simulation

-Non-Spherical Harmonics for Acoustic Simulation, Capture, and Rendering
+Non-Spherical Harmonics for Sound Simulation and Capture

 Below is an image of four of the harmonic modes of the Stanford bunny mesh.
 From left to right, I've plotted the \(0^{th}\), \(1^{st}\), \(2^{nd}\), and \(6^{th}\) modes.
 In this methodology, I compute the displacement of each mode by numerically solving an eigen value problem at every vertex on the triangulated mesh.
 The purple portions represent regions where the displacement is maximally negative, and the red portions represent where it is maximally positive.
 Notably, the solution is computed using coordinate-free differential forms, which allow one to more easily model dynamics on arbitrary geometries.
 I am interested in using this methodology to calculate acoustic transfer functions involving complex rigid obstacle geometries, such as head-related transfer functions, and to capture and render sounds using non-spherical microphone arrays.